Gourmet Mushroomer Wannabe Not Ready For Prime Time

 Wednesday 9 December 2015 — Category: Cooking & Food

-In a short amount of time Joanne had somewhere around four pounds of gourmet chanterelle mushrooms!
+Not long ago my daughter went mushroom picking on the southern Oregon coast.
+In a short amount of time she had somewhere around four pounds of gourmet chanterelle mushrooms!
 Seems like she had stumbled upon a hobbit’s paradise!

 I had never eaten chanterelles before, so it was with eagerness yet trepidation that I took my first bite.
 I have to admit that I was pretty disappointed, because I didn’t find the taste to be that great.
 But my wife and daughter enjoyed them very much.